Labiaplasty in Portland, OR

 Women who have experienced considerable labial changes or damage, like tears during pregnancy, can be ideal candidates for labiaplasty.
 Women who are experiencing physical discomfort while exercising, sitting, or during sexual intercourse can also benefit from labiaplasty.
 Though Dr. Bohley stresses that there is no standard shape or look for a woman’s vagina, there are many women who are dissatisfied with having prominent labia.
 Before a labiaplasty, you should be generally healthy and, ideally, a nonsmoker.
 For some patients, Dr. Bohley may recommend that you wait until after you are done having children, as future pregnancies can affect your results.

 Following your procedure, you will have to abstain from intercourse for about a month.
 There will be swelling and tenderness that lasts for a few weeks with possible bruising on and around the labia.

-What results can I expect from this procedure?
+What Results Can I Expect from this Procedure?

-Since the appearance of the female genitals vary from one patient to the next, the results are dependent on the individual and their desires.
+Since the appearance of the female genitals varies from one patient to the next, the results are dependent on the individual and their desires.
 Dr. Bohley’s main goal is to maintain sensitivity while achieving the desired aesthetic shape and size.

 It takes about three to four months before you can see your final long-term results, but most of the healing is complete within six to eight weeks.

 Whatever your reason for choosing Labiaplasty, most women regain their confidence with the youthful appearance of their labia post-surgery.
 Patients often find that physical comfort and their sexual experience are both improved once the excessive labial tissue has been removed.
-This isn’t a decision you want to rush into, so contact Dr. Bohley’s office today to book your consultation and discuss your options.
-Do your homework and review the information Dr. Bohley provides you about the procedure and its associated implications and risks.